Home / Herefordshire Film Office

 Showcase Your Location

 Be the star of the show!
-Register as a filming location and your venue will be promoted to location scouts.
+Register your venue as a filming location and promote it to location scouts.

-It’s a booming industry with opportunities for all types of location, from period properties and amazing open spaces to country churches and historic market towns.
+The industry is booming with opportunities for all types of locations, from period properties and open spaces to country churches and historic market towns.

-It’s free to register on our partners Creative England filming portal.
-We recommend you provide as much information as possible when filling in the forms and be sure to supply sharp images which show off the key features of your location.
+We have partnered with Filming in England, and it’s free to register on their Locations Directory.
+Provide as much information as possible when filling in the forms and supply sharp images that showcase the key features of your location.
 A small detail can make all the difference.

-Images need to be in landscape format and shot in good, natural light.
-Extra information such as parking and access are also very helpful.
+Ensure images are in landscape format and shot in good, natural light.
+Extra information such as parking and access is also very helpful.

-Your aim is to make it as easy as possible for your location to stand out from the crowd.
+Make it as easy as possible for your location to stand out from the crowd

 Eastnor Castle stars in Succession